-I’m the owner & founder of Thru the Rabbit Hole, an emerging lived experience speaking, training, & consultancy group with a mission & vision for mental health ‘consumer’ activism & social change.
-As a passionate person I hold multiple roles in the sector including; executive ‘consumer’ representative, Deputy Chair of the Mental Health Community Advisory Council for the WA Department of Health, & a Project Lead & subcommittees Chair under the Council.
+I’m the owner & founder of Thru the Rabbit Hole, an emerging lived experience speaking, training, & consultancy group with a mission & vision for mental health ‘consumer activism' & social change.
+As a passionate person I hold multiple roles in the sector including; executive ‘consumer’ representative, Deputy Chair of the Mental Health Public Health & Dental Services Community Advisory Council for the North Metropolitan Division of the WA Department of Health, & a Project Lead & subcommittees Chair under the Council.
 I partake in various other committee roles & task groups including an Open Dialogue working group formed between WA & Queensland.
 Apparently, I work as a ‘Subject Matter Expert’ Advisor! (*choke) Who knew!
-I’ve contributed to some expert panels including some State & national panels including the WA Recovery College Panels & the National Media Reporting Guidelines Panel.
-As a Board Director for Consumers of Mental Health WA, I’m continually learning about the challenges that Not For Profit organisations face in the path to their vision, it can be both rewarding & frustrating.
+I’ve contributed to some expert panels including some State & national panels, notably, the WA Recovery College Panels & the National Media Reporting Guidelines Panel.
+As a Board Director for Consumers of Mental Health WA, the WA peak advocacy body for 'consumers,' I’m continually learning about the challenges that Not For Profit organisations face in the path to their vision, it can be both rewarding & frustrating.
 I’m also a national Peer Ambassador for Sane Australia, with a special interest area in advocacy for alternative understandings of mental & emotional distress.